 If you are purchasing a blanket for someone who weighs 180 pounds, then you’ll want a 20-pound blanket.

 Another feature that varies between blankets is what is used to weigh it down.
 Most companies use rice, poly-pellets, or glass beads.
-At Harkla, we use a combination of PP Cotton and poly-pellets, so that it has a more comfortable feel.
+At Harkla, we use a combination of PP Cotton and glass beads, so that it has a softer, more comfortable feel.

 The answer is yes!
 There is quite a bit of science that supports the therapeutic uses of weighted blankets.
-I’ll cover it shortly here, but if you want to dive into it, I’d recommend checking out our article that covers all the science behind weighted blankets here.
+I’ll cover the research shortly, but if you want to dive into it, I’d recommend checking out our article that covers all the science behind weighted blankets here.

 The quick overview is the underlying science of weighted blankets is deep touch pressure, often abbreviated to DTP or DPT (Deep Pressure Therapy).
 Deep touch pressure is basically any gentle pressure that is distributed across the body.
 A massage or hug could qualify as DTP.
 Check out our in-depth article about DTP here!